CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

 !!!
 Tip "Google Colab version"
     We created a [Google Colab version](https://colab.research.google.com/drive/1T6F3bLwfZyiYKD6fl1CIxs9vG068RHQ6) of the tutorial.
 Users can view notebooks shared publicly without sign-in, but you need a google account to execute code.

+    We also have a local copy of the notebook that can be downloaded from the [repo](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/nb/convert_pheno_cli_tutorial.ipynb).

 This page provides brief tutorials on how to perform data conversion by using `Convert-Pheno`**command-line interface**.

 !!!
 Info "Note on installation"